Ambien Addiction Treatment Center in Rome, GA

 - Doing risky things like driving while on Ambien

-Some people might start to have memory problems or blackouts.
+Some people start to have memory problems or blackouts.
 They might do things while asleep, like eating or even driving, and forget them later.
+Mood changes are also common.
+A person might seem more anxious or irritable, especially if they can’t get more Ambien.

 Effects of Ambien Addiction

-Ambien addiction can have severe impacts on a person’s physical and mental health.
+While physical and behavioral symptoms can be addressed immediately upon beginning a treatment program, Ambien addiction can also lead to severe impacts on a person’s physical and mental health.
 These effects range from short-term issues to long-lasting consequences that can be hard to reverse.

 Short-Term Effects on Health